karantyagi/react-redux-counter/README.md

 # react-redux counter

-> A simple counter built using react-redux.
+> A simple React counter built using Redux.

+## Learning Objective

+- [X] Understanding how Redux works with react.

 ## Demo